OMaciasd/frontend-crud/README.md

 # 📋 CRUD Project with Frontend and Backend

 This project implements a basic CRUD (Create, Read, Update, Delete) form for managing items.
-The Frontend is built using HTML, CSS, and JavaScript.
-The components are containerized in Docker and orchestrated with Docker Compose to facilitate deployment.
+The Frontend is built using HTML, CSS, and JavaScript, while the Backend is developed in Python using Flask.
+Both components are containerized in Docker and orchestrated with Docker Compose to facilitate deployment.

 ## 🗂️ Table of Contents